 Planning for Optimum Uptake

 Great new technologies offer little benefit if no-one uses them.
 Make deliberate plans about how you’ll make sure that your users make the most of what is becoming available.
-Avoid a scenario whereby the HR teams have to support users of the new system as well as significant numbers of those avoiding it or working around process created.
+Avoid a scenario whereby the HR teams have to support users of the new system as well as significant numbers of those avoiding it or working around it.

 In part 9, all about training, communications and engagement, I looked at some of the considerations of culture and managing change.
 I promised a list of ideas for tactics to engage users and promote the message.
-Think of these as the desirables of communication strategy in HR systems projects, as opposed to those I suggest in part 11 ahead about ensuring adequate support.
+Think of these as the desirables of communication strategy in HR systems projects, as opposed to those I suggest in part 11 about ensuring adequate support.

-Use carrots and sticks too!
+Use carrots and sticks too

 Helpful carrots could include: